-As summarized in our 2006 report (Shackel et al. 2006), the following data concerning past property owners and potential residents of Block 3, Lot 4, can be ascertained from documentary records, including deeds, tax ledgers, and census lists.
+As summarized in our 2006 report (Shackel 2006), the following data concerning past property owners and potential residents of Block 3, Lot 4, can be ascertained from documentary records, including deeds, tax ledgers, and census lists.

 The deed and census data indicate that Frank McWorter sold Block 3, Lot 4 to Henry Brown in 1838.
-There are ten transactions involving the lot throughout the following century.
-Using the deed, census, and tax records (see below), we can infer that the Cobb family made some improvements to the property before 1867, but by 1868 buildings no longer exist on the lot.
+There were ten transactions involving the lot throughout the following century.
+Using the deed, census, and tax records (see below), we can infer that the Cobb family made some improvements to the property before 1867, but by 1868 buildings no longer existed on the lot.
 The Clark family owned the site before the earliest known tax record.
 The Hadsell families owned the lot and lived in New Philadelphia for most of the 1870s.
 William Welbourne purchased the lot in the twentieth century and he and his family appear in the 1880 Federal Census.
-Welbourne, his wife Josephine and their three children are classified as white.
-The deed, tax, and census data related to Block 3, Lot 4 follow.
-The names italicized are those who may have occupied the lot since they appear both in the deed and census data.
+Welbourne, his wife Josephine and their three children were classified as white in the census.
+The deed, tax, and census data related to Block 3, Lot 4 are set forth below.
+The names italicized are those who may have occupied the lot, as they appear both in the deed and census data.
 The Venicombe family may also have maintained a household on this location in the early 1900s.